alessio94/easyjet-leptons-met/CONTRIBUTING.md

 Contributing Guidelines
 =======================

 Anyone is welcome to contribute to this code.
-In fact, we make no promise to provide a comprehensive ATLAS analysis framework: if you are working in a final state that isn't currently covered by easyjet some contributions are expected.
+If you are working in a final state that isn't currently covered by easyjet some contributions are expected.

-For simple additions there is no need to ask for permission or contact the maintainers before making a merge request.
+There is no need to ask for permission or contact the maintainers before making a merge request.
 The basic procedure is:

 - Fork the repository on gitlab
 - Clone the code locally and make any changes you need on an